 This species was introduced from China and has spread into a range of native forest types and is common as riparian vegetation after clearing along gullies and stream banks.
 It is a vigorous large shrub or multi-stemmed small tree up to 10m tall.
 It has a prolific reproduction rate due to the large amounts of fruit and viable seeds produced (Picture 1).
 Bark on older stems is grey in colour, hard and finely rough in texture (2).
 Numerous white individual flowers are arranged on large panicles up to 25 cm long.
 They feature 4 pointed petals and stamens with large pink/brown coloured anthers.
 Flowers measure only about 5 mm in diameter and bloom over late winter into spring (3).
 Abundant fruit is produced over autumn, which is a fleshy drupe, rounded in shape and measuring up to 5 mm across.
-It will change from green to nearly black in colour when fully ripe (4).
-Simple leaves with an opposite arrangement are; up to 5 cm long, varied in shape from elliptic to more ovate with undulating margins, dark green, glossy on top, paler green, sparsely hairy beneath (especially younger leaves), smooth and slightly leathery in texture.
+It will change from green to nearly black in colour when fully ripe and is reported to be toxic to humans and livestock (4).
+Simple leaves with an opposite arrangement are; up to 5cm long, varied in shape from elliptic to more ovate with undulating margins, dark green, glossy on top, paler green, sparsely hairy beneath (especially younger leaves), smooth and slightly leathery in texture.
 Leaf apex is rounded showing a very fine tip, base shape is cuneate.
-Petiole is less than 1 cm long.
+Petiole is less than 1cm long.
 Mostly six pairs of fine lateral veins are visible on both leaf surfaces.
 Distribution: Widespread in Vic, NSW & Qld.
 Native replacement species: Native Frangipani Hymenosporum flavum, Blueberry Ash (Elaeocarpus reticulatus), or Guilfoylia (Guilfoylia monostylis).
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 SMOOTH CASSIA Senna septemtrionalis